 Kudos to them for also showing off their customers’ smiles in their video thumbnails.
-What better way to send the message of “belonging” than enjoying your time inside your warm and cozy home, right?
+What better way to send the message of “belonging” than enjoying your time inside your warm and cozy home?

 How to Use Video Testimonial on Your Website:

-So, how do you apply them to your own WordPress?
+So far, you’ve seen different types of effective video testimonial examples.
+But how do you apply them to your own WordPress site?

 Want to do this for your website, too?
 Check out this helpful tutorial on how you can embed a YouTube playlist on your WordPress.